martinmoene/string-lite/README.md

 starts_with: true if string starts with sub string - string-string
 starts_with: true if string starts with sub string - string-string_view
 starts_with: true if string starts with sub string - string_view-string_view
-starts_with: true if string starts with regular expression - string-std::regex[.TODO]
+starts_with: true if string starts with regular expression - string-std::regex
-starts_with_re: true if string starts with regular expression - string-char*[.TODO]
+starts_with_re: true if string starts with regular expression - string-char*
 ends_with: true if string ends with sub string - string-char
 ends_with: true if string ends with sub string - string-char*
 ends_with: true if string ends with sub string - string-string